wei-song1/tp/docs/UserGuide.md

 * `networth` : Sorts the contact list based on contact's networth bracket.
 * `amount` : Sorts the contact list based on contact's order amount.
 * `price` : Sorts the contact list based on contact's order price (per unit).
-* `deadline`: Sorts the contact list based on contact's deadline.
+* `timestamp`: Sorts the contact list based on contact's remark timestamp.

 Note that for criteria related to clients' orders (price, amount), all BUY type orders are placed before SELL after sorting, with orders of same type sorted by the given criteria.
 In terms of networth, FinClient does not store the exact value of clients,